-Since 2005 our Haiti Partnership committee has worked in Haiti, first at St. Paul’s School in Montrouis.
-Since 2008 we have devoted our efforts to support St. Vincent’s Center for Handicapped Children in Port-au-Prince.
+Since 2005, our West Tennessee Haiti Partnership (WTHP) committee has worked in Haiti, first at St. Paul’s School in Montrouis.
+Since 2008, we have devoted our efforts to support St. Vincent’s Center for Handicapped Children in Port-au-Prince.
 We take medical teams of doctors, nurses, dentists, optometrists, foot surgeons, and physical therapists to operate clinics at the school.
 We raise money to buy medicines and vitamins for the children.
 Our funds also go to help buy food and clean water at various times, depending on the local situation in Haiti.
 We are an agency of the Diocese of West Tennessee, which is a 501(c) 3 organization.

 St. Vincent’s Center for Handicapped Children was established in 1945 by Sister Joan Margaret of the Community of St Margaret with the goal to educate handicapped children, including blind, deaf, and physically challenged students.
 Since Sister Joan retired, the school has been owned and operated by the Diocese of Haiti.
 Most of the 200 students are day students.
 Resident children include true orphans as well as students whose families live far away from the capital city and therefore board their children at St Vincent’s.
 St. Vincent’s is the only school in Haiti that provides education for blind children, and one of only two schools to educate deaf children.

 Any funds we raise go directly to St. Vincent’s Center for Handicapped Children in Port-au-Prince.
 Our organization is run completely by volunteers who donate their time, talents, and resources to fund service trips, medical supplies, and scholarships.
 Donated funds are used primarily to buy medical supplies and vitamins.
 In addition, we fund education scholarships for some of the older students to attend high school, or for some resident children whose families are unable to pay tuition.